Yd74/etoro-helm/README.md

 ## Description

-This repository contains the chart of simple-web
+This repository contains all the files needed for the interview.

+:)

 ## Procedure